Market Outlook: Rwanda

 Arbitrage Profitability

-Current arbitrage conditions are BELOW average (45/100)
+Current arbitrage conditions are ABOVE average (61/100)

 Price Map